yahyaozsoy/3Xplus1/README.md

 >if your number is even you should divide it by 2.
 You should go on applying this rule until it becomes 1...
 >They tried to find out is there a number that goes to infinite...
 And 2⁶⁸ quantity of numbers have tried by them...**

-Then, I really wonder that *"Is there a way to find something other than 1?"* and I started this project for find out.
+Then, I really started wonder that *"Is there a way to find something other than 1?"* by that I started this project for find out.

 ## How can I use it?
 After downloading project², you should just **simply cilck *main.py*** and it will generate a **log** for you.